Ammarpad/OutreachyProject/README.md

     - This modules can be used to extract and export multiple value statements from wikipedia articles about books to Wikidata.
 Presently it can process a single page or list of pages and primarily extract either one, two or all of these: [OCLC number][P243], [ISBN number][Q33057] (both 10 and 13) as well as [Number of pages][P1104].
 There's a basic validation for each value extracted to reduce chance of invalid values.
 6. **power_stations.py**
 7. **find\_a\_grave-id.py**
+ 	- This modules works with [Find a Grave][7] dentifier.
+This value is also extravyed from Wikipedia and basic validation is applied.
+The value is then exported to the corresponfing item of the wiki page as a [Find A Grave memorial ID ][P535] claim statement.
 8. **Next**
 9. **Next**
 10. **Next**